SeekyCt/ppcdis/TOOLS.md

 The properties of a section are:
     - `attr` (optional) attributes given to the section in disassembly

+## relextern

+Pre-scans rel binaries for any labels they reference in other binaries to be passed into analysis as extra labels.

 ## Analyser

 The analyser analyses the code in a binary to identify things like relocations, functions, labels and jumptables.
 This is required for the disassembler.

+### Extra labels

+The `--extra-labels` flag allows for labels in this binary referenced by external binaries to be given, allowing them to be output even if they're never referenced by this binary.
+These can be generated with the relextern tool.

 ### Thorough value following